 RDAP (Registration Data Access Protocol) is the replacement.
 As of January 2025, ICANN officially sunset the WHOIS requirement for generic top-level domains.
 The numbers tell the story: WHOIS queries dropped 60% between January and August 2025, while RDAP queries jumped from 7 billion to 65 billion monthly.
 RDAP overtook WHOIS entirely by June 2025.

 Our WHOIS Lookup tool uses RDAP under the hood, which means you get structured, reliable data rather than the inconsistent text dumps the old protocol produced.
+It keeps the old protocol in reserve for a small set of registries RDAP can't reach, which is a story in itself and one we come back to below.

 "In January 2025, the gTLDs were reporting around seven billion RDAP queries per month, rising in August 2025 to 65 billion, with RDAP queries surpassing WHOIS queries in June 2025."